© 2026 WRVO Public Media

 Rep. Elise Stefanik, R-N.Y. questions former New York Gov. Andrew Cuomo as he testifies before the House Oversight Select Subcommittee's hearing on the Coronavirus Pandemic, on Capitol Hill in Washington, Tuesday, Sept.
 10, 2024.
 (AP Photo/Cliff Owen)

-Stefanik, a Republican ally of President Donald Trump, said in a post on X that she was confident of her chances in the primary against Bruce Blakeman, a Republican county official in New York City's suburbs.
-But she said she wanted to spend more time with her young son and family.
+Stefanik, an ally of President Donald Trump, said in a statement that she was confident of her chances in the Republican primary for governor against Bruce Blakeman, a county official in New York City's suburbs.
+But she said, "It is not an effective use of our time" to stay in the race, and that she instead wants to spend more time with her young son and family.

 "I have thought deeply about this and I know that as a mother, I will feel profound regret if I don't further focus on my young son's safety, growth, and happiness — particularly at his tender age," she said.